jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-3/part-39.md

 The renown they obtain in government service suffices for them to find livelihoods for themselves, either in the form of a salary paid by a ruler or in the form of a position in the profitable exercise of commerce and agriculture.
-Dynasties are (inter) related, 670 but The soul is ambitious, if it is given the opportunity.
-671 But if it is reduced to little, it is satisfied.
+Dynasties are (inter) related, <!-- 670 --> but The soul is ambitious, if it is given the opportunity.<!--  671 -->

+But if it is reduced to little, it is satisfied.

 <!-- God "gives sustenance.
 He is strong and solid."
 672 -->